jross365/LMStudio-Client/Docs/Section/Quick-Start-Guide.md

   - **-Resume -FromSelection**: Opens *.dialog* file from selection prompt

+## 6. Get help:
-## 6. For help changing chat settings, in the chat prompt run this command:
+For help changing chat settings, in the chat prompt run this command:
 ```
 :help
 ```